palaumarc/angular2-vs-react/README.md

 After that, you can access the demo using a browser (Chrome or Firefox) at http://localhost:3000 (by default)

 ### ReactJS suite
 To execute ReactJS demo suite we will use http-server.
 First of all, install it globally:

     npm install -g http-server

-After that, we can use it to serve static content from a chosen directory.
-From root folder:
+Now we can use it to serve static content from a chosen directory.
+From root folder execute:

     http-server react/